 With the diverse, yet individually detailed contributions [this book] achieves the aim of not just illustrating tourism paradoxes but to provoke thinking with and through them.
 The well-considered overarching themes of the volume are of continuous relevance for tourism scholars, though the everchanging nature of these certainly allows for different interpretation and understanding of the book's content over time.

 Erdinç Çakmak is a Senior Fellow at the Academy of Tourism, Breda University of Applied Sciences, the Netherlands.
 His research interests include informal economies, tourism sociology, power relations in tourism, conflict-ridden destinations.

 Hazel Tucker is a Professor in the Department of Tourism, University of Otago, New Zealand.
 Her research interests include the advancement of critical interpretative methodologies and theory regarding tourism's influence on sociocultural identities, relationships and change.

 Keith Hollinshead is a Distinguished Professor for the International Tourism Studies Association.
 His research interests include soft science and advanced qualitative research methods, transdisciplinary studies, public culture and cultural heritage.

-Foreword Erik Cohen
+Foreword by Erik Cohen

 Chapter 2.
 Evi Eftychiou: The Paradox of Modernity: Power, Identity and Tourism in Rural Cyprus

 Chapter 3.
 Emmanuelle Peyvel: Go West!
-Overcoming the Paradoxes of Kinh tourism in Vietnamese Mountains, a Postcolonial Geography
+Overcoming the Paradoxes of Kinh Tourism in Vietnamese Mountains: A Postcolonial Geography

 Chapter 4.
 Keith Kay Hin Tan and Paolo Mura: The 'Logical Paradox' of Preservation via Change: The Touristic Potential of Malaysia's Catholic Mission Schools